AlexWendland/public-note/OMSCS/CS7641/Week 7 - Randomized Optimization.md

 ## Generating your dependency tree

-This requires a couple of probability or information theory.
+This requires a couple of probability or information theory concepts that I don't really understand.

 ![[Kullback–Leibler divergence|KL-divergence]]

 ![[Information entropy]]

+Also [[Mutual information]] ... but I don't even understand that well enough to write what it is down.

 Now for every choice of $\pi$ to define the [[Dependency Trees (Bayesian Network)|dependency tree]] lets try to minimise the [[Kullback–Leibler divergence|KL-divergence]].
 We are going to assume we have the perfect probability distribution $p$ and we are modelling it using our dependency tree $\pi$ where
 $$